 What is pseudobulbar affect (PBA)?

-How common is pseudobulbar affect (PBA)?
+How common is pseudobulbar affect?

 What are the symptoms of pseudobulbar affect (PBA)?

-- Outbursts of anger or frustration may also occur.
+Involuntary outbursts of anger or frustration may also occur.

 What causes pseudobulbar affect (PBA)?

 Researchers don’t know the exact cause of pseudobulbar affect.
 They think it happens as the result of disruption to the neurological pathways in your brain that regulate emotional expression.